-When not using the child restraint system, keep it secured with the seat belt or place it somewhere other than the passenger compartment.
+- Keep the child restraint system properly secured on the seat even if it is not in use.
+Do not store the restraint unsecured in the passenger compartment. - If it is necessary to detach the child restraint system, remove it from the vehicle or store it securely in the luggage compartment.
 This will prevent it from injuring passengers in the event of a sudden stop or accident.